Home » Drilling Calculations » ECD In Drilling | What is, How To Calculate & Control

 Why is it important to know:

-• The static BHP must be known in order to avoid kicks in Drilling, differential sticking, well- bore instability and Mud Circulation Losses when the Mud Circulation System is not being circulated.
+• The static BHP must be known to avoid kicks in drilling, differential sticking, wellbore instability, and Mud Circulation Losses when the drilling fluid is not being circulated.

-• Dynamic BHP must be known in order to avoid kicks, differential sticking, wellbore instability, ballooning and losses when the mud system is being circulated
+• Dynamic BHP must be known to avoid kicks, differential sticking, wellbore instability, ballooning, and losses when the mud system is being circulated

 • Spikes (short duration increases) in either pressure can cause fracturing of the formation and losses.
-It is the spikes in the dynamic pressure that are usually the cause behind the initiation of losses.
+The spikes in the dynamic pressure are usually the cause behind the initiation of losses.

 Calculating Bottom Hole Pressure